A journey through epochs

 Where the past comes to life through celebration

-Meanwhile, the Teatro delle Muse in Ancona and the Teatro Rossini in Pesaro keep alive a tradition of performance, hosting world-class opera, concerts, and plays in historic surroundings.
+The region’s cultural tradition lives on in the renowned Teatro delle Muse in Ancona and Teatro Rossini in Pesaro, which host opera, concerts, and performances in historic settings.

 Home of Italy’s carving heritage